namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

-One last note I want to make is that k-means is very strongly related to the *expectation maximization* (EM) algorithm, which maximizes the likelihood of a dataset under some parameters of a parameterized probability distribution.
+One last note I want to make is that k-means is very strongly related to the *expectation maximization* (EM) algorithm, which maximizes the likelihood of a dataset under some parameterized probability distribution.
 In fact, k-means is a special case of EM where we assume isotropic (spherical) Gaussian priors.

 # Python